-These Raspberry Thumbprint Cookies are a tasty bite-sized treats that work great for cookie exchanges, to take to parties, or to offer as a holiday food gift.
-They are also delicious with a hot cup of tea and a good book on a chilly winter afternoon!
+Raspberry Thumbprint Cookies are a classic Christmas cookie!
+These tasty bite-sized treats work great for cookie exchanges, holiday parties, or to offer as a holiday food gift.

 As an Amazon Associate, I earn from qualifying purchases from affiliate links.